-Cotton On recognises that it sources from countries which are associated with higher levels of modern slavery risk and that we operate in a higher-risk sector.
-To effectively identify the most pertinent risks faced by the Cotton On Group, we have a robust audit programme as part of our 14 Rules to Trade (described below).
-Through our audit program, as well as NGO engagement, we have been able to determine the high-risk areas of our supply chain and implement steps to mitigate risk in these areas.
+Cotton On acknowledges that it operates in a high-risk sector and sources from countries which are associated with higher levels of modern slavery risk, we have implemented practices to ensure we can effectively identify the most pertinent risks faced by the Cotton On Group.
+We have a robust audit programme as part of our 14 Rules to Trade (described below).
+Through our audit program, as well as NGO engagement, we consistently determine and review the high-risk areas of our supply chain and implement steps to mitigate risk in these areas.
 The Cotton On Group consider its most pertinent modern slavery risks to exist in our product manufacturers, suppliers of inputs such as raw materials and components and subcontracted manufacturing processes such as printing, dyeing and finishing.
 Our specific countries of risk include China and Bangladesh where the majority of The Group's goods are manufactured.

-We have also identified some specific product risks.
+Additionally, we have identified specific product risks we may face.
 One of these risks being the potential link to modern slavery through our supply chain because a high proportion of our products contain cotton.
-We work hard to find the right suppliers who share our ethos towards sourcing quality, more sustainable fibres and materials.
-We partner with our suppliers to ensure they are certified to the relevant globally recognised textile standards, enabling us to deliver products made with sustainable attributes while verifying the sustainability claims of our fibres and materials, from raw materials through to the final product.
-You can read more about our commitment to ethical sourcing in our Good Report.
-(Link again)
+As described below, we have a rigorous Ethical Sourcing Program that ensures we aim to find the right suppliers who share our ethos towards sourcing quality, more sustainable fibres and materials.
+We ensure our suppliers are certified to the relevant globally recognised textile standards, enabling us to deliver products made with sustainable attributes while verifying the sustainability claims of our fibres and materials, from raw materials through to the final product.
+You can read more about our commitment to ethical sourcing in our impact report, The Good Report.